garybgenett/gary-os/README.md

   1. Set up [Networking]
   2. Increase the size of the filesystem
   3. Use 'make unpack' to install necessary directories
-  4. Do whatever [Portage] 'emerge' or other commands that are desired
+  4. Run whatever [Portage] 'emerge' or other commands that are desired

 It is important that 'make unpack' is run before making updates to the system, since it may remove or replace added files if done afterward.